-Pensacola is one of Florida’s oldest cities and has a long tradition of being a Navy town that dates as far back as 1825.
-Like many communities in the state of Florida, Pensacola is not a heavily industrialized city and depends on tourism and the nearby Pensacola Naval Air Station to drive its economy.
+Pensacola is not a heavily industrialized city.
+It depends on tourism and the nearby Pensacola Naval Air Station to drive the economy.
 The military installation, public and residential construction, and certain job sites in the area of contributed to harmful asbestos exposure in workers and residents.
 Many vhave been diagnosed with asbestos-related illnesses, including malignant mesothelioma and asbestosis.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in Pensacola, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.